 AHDI Members can participate in the Advocacy Alliance listserv group – designed for anyone who has an interest in advocacy issues and desires to stay abreast of the dialogue.
-Legislative Leaders are included on this listserv and it is open to those who just want to stay connected to advocacy information and/or participate in specific initiatives and events.
+Login to the website using your AHDI membership account to subscribe to an Alliance.

 We’ve developed the following materials to help you convey a clear and concise message in any meeting or conversational setting where you are advocating for our profession and its relevance within healthcare.
 These materials can be used in preparation not only for our visit to Capitol Hill, but throughout the entire year as we continue to pursue our advocacy goals:

-- Advocacy Agenda – Your orientation as a legislative leader should begin here.
+- Advocacy Agenda – Your orientation should begin here.
 AHDI has identified 6 key areas upon which the associations have chosen to focus their advocacy efforts.
 Download and read the agenda to understand these critical objectives.

 - Advocacy Documents – The resource list below contains documents, flyers, and handouts that will not only enhance your own understanding of AHDI’s advocacy agenda but can also be downloaded to create advocacy packets and outreach materials to support your regional and local advocacy efforts: